my-flow/mt940/README.md

 end
 ```

-If you want to have more detailed, low-level list of MT940 commands, use the
+If you want to have a more detailed, low-level list of MT940 commands, use the
 `MT940.Parser.parse!` command.